ngs-docs/2023-snakemake-book-draft/src/beginner+/wildcards.md

 meaning across the Snakefile - e.g. always use `sample` to mean the same thing.
 This makes reading the Snakefile easier!

-As a corollary, you can mix and match wildcards. @CTB.
-Draft text: Since snakemake is _just_ pattern matching to strings, you can have some rules that use wildcards to include patterns that are broken down into separate wildcards by other rules.
-See examples below.
+An interesting addendum: because wildcards are local to each rule, you are free to match different parts of patterns in different rules!
+See "Mixing and matching wildcards", below.
+(CTB)

 ### Wildcards are automatically available in `input:` and `output:` blocks, but not in other blocks.

 Within the `input:` and `output:` blocks in a rule, you can refer to wildcards directly by name.
 If you want to use wildcards in other parts of a rule you need to use the `wildcards.` prefix.
+Here, `wildcards` is a _namespace_, which we will talk about more later.
+(CTB)

 Consider this Snakefile: